 - use words to describe basic feelings like sad, happy, angry and excited

-- feel generous and show that she understands the idea of sharing – but don’t expect her to share all the time.
+- feel generous and show an understanding of sharing – but don’t expect your child to share all the time

 At 4-5 years, your preschooler will probably:

-- use words to describe more complex feelings like frustration, annoyance and embarrassment, particularly if you’ve been encouraging him to do this
+- use words to describe more complex feelings like excitement, frustration and embarrassment, particularly if you’ve been encouraging your child to do this

-- hide the truth about something if he feels guilty, embarrassed or frightened.
-He might even say ‘I didn’t do it’ even when he did
+- hide the truth about something if they feel guilty, embarrassed or frightened.
+Your child might even say ‘I didn’t do it’ when they did

 - be better at managing strong emotions like anger, frustration and disappointment and have fewer tantrums

 - feel anxious about going somewhere unfamiliar, like a birthday party, especially if they have a less sociable temperament